Regent-Rennoc Court

-Regent-Rennoc Court is an historic, American apartment complex that is located in the Southwest Schuylkill neighborhood of Philadelphia, Pennsylvania.
+Regent-Rennoc Court is an historic apartment complex in the Southwest Schuylkill neighborhood of Philadelphia, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This complex consists of nine buildings that were erected in 1910.
 Designed in the Renaissance Revival style, they are large, six-unit buildings that are arranged in groups of three on either side of Regent Street.
 Three-story buildings, they are brick structures that sit on Wissahickon schist foundations and feature projecting arched center entrances and multiple porch levels.

-It was added to the National Register of Historic Places in 1985.